Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 - Private : `0`
 - State-government, Federal-government, Local-government : `1`
 - Self-employed-no-income, Self-employed-income, Without-pay, Never-worked : `2`
+- Another category is Unknown category : `-1` in case the workclass is missing the prediction will be based on other features.

 `Education`
 - Preschool ,$$1^{st} - 12^{th} $$   : `0` <br>